Laser hair removal is one of the most in-demand beauty treatments.

 The medical aesthetics industry is the perfect field if you have a passion for health, beauty, and helping others look and feel their best.

-National Laser Institute offers cosmetic laser courses for cosmetic lasers for total career changers that can be completed in just 1-2 weeks!
+National Laser Institute offers laser courses for career changers and estheticians that can be completed in just two weeks!

-Our courses are taught by some of the industry’s leading cosmetic laser techs, skincare experts, nurses and doctors who have 7 – 20 years of experience in the medical aesthetics field.
+Our courses are taught by some of the industry’s leading cosmetic laser techs, skincare experts, nurses and doctors who have seven to 20 years of experience in the medical aesthetics field.
 During training, you will have the opportunity to learn from up to 13 different instructors!